apoorvjain2911/AI-Chatbot/README.md

 ## 💡 The Problem & The Solution
 Most coaching institutes struggle with repetitive student queries—fees, timings, and course details.
 Humans can't be online 24/7, and traditional bots are too slow.

 **Nova AI** solves this by using **Llama 3**, providing instant, accurate, and polite responses.
-I focused on making the interaction feel "live" with smooth animations and a typing indicator so students know they're being heard
+I focused on making the interaction feel "live" with smooth animations and a typing indicator so students know they're being heard.